Robust Distance Covariance: Additional simulation results

 Figure \ref{fig:powersim_univaraiate_additional} below presents the results of the power simulation for the bivariate settings which were not shown in the main text.
-The differences between the different methods are rather small here.
+The performance differences between the various methods are smaller here.\\